 The Curriculum Assistance Program has been designed to provide support with academics and the remediation of basic skills.
 We will provide instruction of test-taking strategies, study skills, organization, self-determination, building positive relationships with students, and assisting students with assignments required by general education teachers.
 In addition to academic support, general Curriculum Assistance classes provide small group and individual instruction in organizational, time management and study skills.

 In order to ensure an environment that is conducive to learning, expectations and guidelines for Curriculum Assistance classes have been outlined below.
 All students are expected to comply fully with these guidelines.

 · Arrive to class on time.
 The tardy policy will be strictly enforced.

 All students are expected to provide their own supplies.
 The following is a list of necessary items for Curriculum Assistance.

 · Pens and pencils

 · Highlighters in various colors

 We welcome any assistance you can provide with the following items:

 · Germ-X hand sanitizer

-Due to the structure of Curriculum Assistance classes, students’ grades will largely be based upon daily log entries, agenda checks, notebook checks, periodic lessons, participation and attendance (Class Work / Organization / Participation).
+Due to the structure of Curriculum Assistance classes, students’ grades will largely be based upon daily log entries, notebook checks, lesson assignments, and curriculum-based assessments.
 The Wake County grading scale and a breakdown of averages is provided below.